JuliaLang/julia/doc/stdlib/file.rst

    Determines whether a path is absolute (begins at the root directory).

+.. function:: isdirpath(path::String) -> Bool

+   Determines whether a path refers to a directory (for example, ends with a path separator).

 .. function:: joinpath(parts...) -> String

    Join path components into a full path.
 If some argument is an absolute